Guides

 Fancy a quiet pint?
 These Dublin pubs are happy to welcome you and your canine companion with refreshments for everyone.

-The Barbers Pub, Stoneybatter
+Barbers Bar, Stoneybatter

-According to the owners of the Barbers, they’ve thrown more doggy birthday parties here than Snoop Dogg himself.
+According to the owners of the Barbers Bar, they’ve thrown more doggy birthday parties here than Snoop Dogg himself.
 But even if you’re not celebrating a doggy birthday, the red carpet is rolled out for your canine with kennels, bowls of chicken broth, doggie ‘beer’, plenty of treats and the honour of their portrait on their famed doggy wall.
 In their own words, they’re the dog’s boll*x.

 Media captionThe Barbers Pub is a popular location for doggy birthday parties.